devdeliw/website/content/qiskit/01_Single_Systems.md

 with Qiskit, visit IBM's [Qiskit Textbook](https://learning.quantum.ibm.com).

 If you do not know the math yet...**do not use this tutorial**.
-Understanding the math is essential for understanding how the code works.
+Understanding the math iis essential for understanding how the code works.

 I provide lessons covering the same rough topics as IBM's textbook with exercises at the end.
 To fully master Qiskit, it is important to play and mess around with